Skip to main content

 ./check-status.sh

-The quickstart deployment includes a Backstage instance that provides a unified developer portal for managing and visualizing your OpenChoreo components.
-Once the installation is complete and the backstage component shows as [READY], you can access it at:
+The quickstart deployment includes a Backstage instance that acts as the developer portal for managing and visualizing OpenChoreo components.
+Once the backstage component is [READY], access it at:

 The Backstage portal provides:

-• Cell Diagram: View all deployed components and their relationships.
+• Cell Diagram: View deployed components and their relationships.

-The portal will automatically discover and display any components you deploy through OpenChoreo, giving you a centralized view of your entire application ecosystem.
+The portal automatically lists all components deployed through OpenChoreo, giving a unified view of the environment.

-You now have OpenChoreo fully set up in your Docker environment.
-Next, let's deploy a sample web application by running the following command:
+After setting up OpenChoreo in your Docker environment, deploy a sample web application by running:

 ./deploy_web_application.sh